-When looking at the Merge window in our examples, did you notice the option to “Use fuzzy matching to perform the merge”?
-This is a reasonably new option, it matches values which are similar.
-For example, it will match “Power Query” with “power-query”.
-You can’t do that with VLOOKUP!
+When looking at the Merge window in our examples, did you notice the option to Use fuzzy matching to perform the merge?
+This transformation uses an algorithm to match similar values.
+For example, with a Fuzzy Match, it is possible to match “Power Query” with “power-query”.
+You can’t do that with Excel’s lookup functions.
 We can even change the thresholds of how similar values must be before they match.

 - Excel University – Fuzzy match with Power Query